We’re all for the idea of period power, but that doesn’t change the fact that menstruation can be a real pain in the ass.

 As for their charity work, the brand has started The Cup Project, which helps bring sexual health education to girls in Nairobi.

-The last one on our list isn’t actually a retailer, but a social movement.
+The last one on our list isn’t actually a retailer but a social movement.
 The non-profit #HappyPeriod aims to provide you (yes, you!) with the tools to give back on your own.
-The organization helps you hold your own tampon drive or collect pads and then distribute them in your local homeless community.
+The organization helps you hold your own tampon drive or collect pads to distribute in your local homeless community.
 It makes it super easy to spread the word and get out there on your own.